 I am that momma with adult children who struggle, and I have saved scores of texts, notes, and emails from friends and family who have taken the time from their happy celebrations to encourage me and ask me about each of my children.
 Notes that said,

-• “Thank you for being an example of a Mom that doesn’t give up.”
+- “Thank you for being an example of a Mom who doesn’t give up.”

 Mental Illness Struggles Don’t Usually Go Away